NCAR/geocat-applications/README.md

 2. NCL to Python

 ### Applications
-Applications is designed to be a quick reference to demonstrate capabilities within the Scientific Python Ecosystem that may be relevant to your geoscience workflows
+Applications is designed to be a quick reference to demonstrate capabilities within the scientific Python ecosystem that may be relevant to your geoscience workflows

 ### NCL to Python
 NCL to Python consists of pages that explain specifically how to achieve something that was possible